 If you haven’t heard of it or don’t use it, Pinterest is a tool that allows users to “pin” images that can link to websites, blogs, videos, and other resources.
+Check out my FREE ebook that walks you through how to create beautiful, attention-grabbing pins.
 Everyone can pin things to different boards, which their followers see and then can repin to their own boards and so on and so forth.
 So, you can see how far your pin can travel!

 I like Pinterest because it’s really easy to grow followers.
 In just 3 months I’ve accumulated almost 1000 followers.
 That means even more opportunity for my pins to be repinned to their followers and their followers’ followers, etc.

 You can check out my Pinterest here, and I’ll follow you back!